Skip to main content

 SLU's Service to the Community

 Service is big at Saint Louis University.
-Our students, faculty and staff provide more than 1.6 million volunteer hours and work with more than 500 organizations each year in the greater St. Louis community.
+SLU community members provide more than 1.6 million volunteer hours and work with more than 500 organizations each year.

-SLU student volunteers working on a front porch
+SLU student volunteer watering a plant on a porch

 Maybe that’s because there has been a Saint Louis University almost as long as there has been a city of St. Louis itself.